eqlabs/polkadot-light-client-spec/src/implementation.md

 - `chainHead_unstable_unpin` method which should be called whenever a `{"event": "finalized"}` notification is received by a subscriber
 - `chainHead_unstable_unfollow` - stops a subscription started with `chainHead_unstable_follow`

-The other chosen methods will allow client to get more informations about blocks in the chain.
+The remaining methods will allow the client to get more information about blocks in the chain.

 ## Storage